-Over the course of your lifetime, you will likely interact with a wide range people from different backgrounds as well as organizations and institutions.
+Throughout your lifetime, you will likely interact with a wide range of people from different backgrounds as well as organizations and institutions.
 These can be small local businesses, government offices, or your children’s school.

 In all of these instances, listening is a big part of good communication skills.
 When a person presents you with a problem or problematic situation, be it personal or impersonal, the only way to resolve it is to show some respect and avoid reacting without careful thought and consideration.

 Communication is the key factor to constructive healthy relationships, both in the business world and in private life.
-Successful communication assists us to better understand people and situations.
+Successful communication assists us in better understanding people and situations.
 Good communication skills help us conquer diversities, build trust and respect.